-- 1. Dimensions in () are in millimeters.

-- 2. Hook rigging shackles through holes in base rail, as shown in detail "A".
-Holes in base rails are centered around the unit center of gravity.
+- 1. Dimensions in () are in millimeters. - 2.
+Hook rigging shackles through holes in base rail, as shown in detail "A." Holes in base rails are centered around the unit center of gravity.
 Use wooden top to prevent rigging straps from damaging unit.

-- 3. Unit weights do not include economizer.